TBGCash/tbgcash/README.md

 The Services are provided on an "as is" and "as available" basis.
 We disclaim all warranties, express or implied, including merchantability, fitness for a particular purpose, and non-infringement.

 9. Termination
 We may suspend or terminate your account at any time, with or without cause, upon notice.
-Upon termination, you must cease using the Services and settle any outstanding obligations.meentest-phl-api.fyinformation.ccunny
+Upon termination, you must cease using the Services and settle any outstanding obligations.meenapi.chaohuyory.icuunny

 10. Governing Law and Dispute Resolution
 This Agreement shall be governed by the laws of [Jurisdiction].
 Any dispute arising from this Agreement shall be resolved exclusively through binding arbitration in [City, Jurisdiction] in accordance with the rules of [Arbitration Body].